How is Domestic Violence in Connecticut Defined?

 - Criminal Violation of a Restraining and/or Protective Order

-Domestic Violence Arraignment Process in CT
+Domestic Violence in CT: The Arraignment Process

 Depending on the time and date of a domestic violence arrest, the arraignment may take place the same day or will be scheduled for the next business day.
 It is crucial to protect yourself at this stage of a domestic violence case, as the result of the initial appearance could lead to several restrictions on your rights and other conditions that may remain in effect for the duration of your case, which could be several months.